-This is a filling, protein-rich vegetarian, vegan, dairy-free, and gluten-free breakfast: it's truly the perfect healthy vegetarian recipe.
 If you use quinoa for making dishes for lunch or dinner, you can make a little extra cooked quinoa and use it in this breakfast recipe.
-And, it's a great way to use up leftover quinoa when you didn't mean to make extra!
+It's also a great way to use up leftover quinoa when you didn't mean to make extra!

 Combine quinoa and soy or almond milk in a saucepan.

-Cook over low heat, stirring occasionally, for about ten minutes.
+Cook over low heat, stirring occasionally, for about 10 minutes.

 Add brown sugar, cinnamon and vanilla and heat for another 5 to 6 minutes, until quinoa is soft.

-Stir in strawberries and any extra healthy toppings and enjoy!
+Stir in strawberries and any extra healthy toppings.

-Recipes such as this one are a great reason to keep some leftover quinoa on hand.
+- Recipes such as this one are a great reason to keep some leftover quinoa on hand.
 If you have leftover quinoa, just reheat it stove top with about 1/3 cup soy milk or other non-dairy milk until it's nice and hot, then add the remaining ingredients.
-You'll have a healthy homecooked vegan and high-protein breakfast in just a few minutes flat.

-All of the grunt work here goes into cooking the quinoa in a little milk, From there, it really is a blank canvas you can use to add your favorite breakfast flavor combinations.
+- All of the grunt work here goes into cooking the quinoa in a little milk, From there, it really is a blank canvas you can use to add your favorite breakfast flavor combinations.
 How about peanut butter and chocolate breakfast quinoa, or chocolate and banana breakfast quinoa?
 Those should please both children and adults.
 Of course, there is maple, banana, raisin, and cinnamon breakfast quinoa to hit all of the traditional flavors.
-You can easily come up with your own creation for the perfect bowl of quinoa porridge.